-JRM Cellar conversions have over 15 years’ experience and extensive knowledge of the construction industry, we are a Pam Ties Approved contractor meaning your property is safe in our hands.
+JRM Cellar conversions have over 20 years of experience and extensive knowledge of the construction industry, we are a Pam Ties Approved contractor meaning your property is safe in our hands.

-We offer a wide range of damp proofing services including
+We offer a wide range of damp proofing services in West Yorkshire including:

 Damp Proof Course Replacement